madeleineostoja/rucksack/README.md

  <br/>

 ###### Stylus
-Use Rucksack directly as a Stylus plugin with [PostStylus][poststylus]
+Stylus can be used as a Stylus plugin with [PostStylus][poststylus]

 ```js
 stylus(css).use(poststylus('rucksack-css'))